Skip to content

 Practical Tips

-• Save money by purchasing a combined ticket for the Space Needle and Chihuly Garden and Glass.
-Prices range from $43 to $68.
+• Save some cash by grabbing a combo ticket ($68) for the Space Needle and Chihuly Garden and Glass.

 Day 3: Seattle to Mount Rainier National Park